slideflow/slideflow/docs-source/source/installation.rst

 .. warning::
     A bug in the pixman library (version=0.38) will corrupt downsampled slide images, resulting in large black boxes across the slide.
 We have provided a patch for version 0.38 that has been tested for Ubuntu, which is provided in the project `Github page <https://github.com/jamesdolezal/slideflow>`_ (``pixman_repair.sh``), although it may not be suitable for all environments and we make no guarantees regarding its use.
 The `Slideflow docker images <https://hub.docker.com/repository/docker/jamesdolezal/slideflow>`_ already have this applied.
 If you are installing from source, have pixman version 0.38, and are unable to apply this patch, the use of downsampled image layers must be disabled to avoid corruption (pass ``enable_downsample=False`` to tile extraction functions).

-Tensorflow vs. PyTorch
+PyTorch vs. Tensorflow
 **********************

-Slideflow supports both Tensorflow and PyTorch, with cross-compatible TFRecord storage.
-Slideflow will default to using Tensorflow if both are available, but the backend can be manually specified using the environmental variable ``SF_BACKEND``.
+Slideflow supports both PyTorch and Tensorflow, with cross-compatible TFRecord storage.
+Slideflow will default to using PyTorch if both are available, but the backend can be manually specified using the environmental variable ``SF_BACKEND``.
 For example:

 .. code-block:: console

-    export SF_BACKEND=torch
+    export SF_BACKEND=tensorflow

 .. _slide_backend: